 Page 135, line 2-7:

-Upon receipt of the MCPS-RANGING-PROVER.request primitive, the MAC sublayer enables the receiver to receive the challenge and process it according to the set parameters including a timeout, the authenticated challenge-response ranging mode, enabling or disabling the FCS checking (RawMode), rthe number of maximum allowed bit errors, distance commitment level and the other MCPS parameters as defined in Table 37.
-The choice of parameter values depends on the authenticated challenge-response ranging scheme and it is described in 6.9.8 for each scheme.
+Upon receipt of the MCPS-RANGING-PROVER.request primitive, the MAC sublayer enables the receiver to receive the challenge and process it according to the set parameters including a timeout, the authenticated challenge-response ranging mode, enabling or disabling the FCS checking (RawMode), setting the response length (for RawMode) the number of maximum allowed bit errors, distance commitment level and the other MCPS parameters as defined in Table 37.
+The choice of parameter values depends on the authenticated challenge-response ranging mode and it is described in 6.9.8 for each mode .

 r2-0280: